 Ignore Poly Specifies ignore the poly when fixing nodes, but uses the poly colour to define Plists.
-Mirror YZ Plane mirroring.
-Mirror the model about the YZ plane, ie a east/west nodes) (this adds a restraint in the X direction only at these Mirror XZ Plane Mirror the model in the XZ plane, ie north/south mirroring. (this adds a restraint in the Y direction only at these nodes) Free Edge Suppresses the addition of a cable on the this edge.
-Simulate cantilever pole using stiff nodes Reads the poly as a link with a top spring that simulates a pole set in concrete, with a point stiffness at the top. (more detailed description) (previously called Read as encastre pole) Simulate cantilever pole adjustable An alternative cantilever pole simulation that uses with adjustable links using stiff nodes links) links to accommodate the pole top movement during pre stress (previously called Read as encastre pole with adjustable Mark link structure pair Makes a pair of polys to be modelled as a set of links, typically to allow a top ring to move (more detailed description) Simulate beam Makes a set of links along the polyline that are triangulated to act like a beam.
-Static beam two forces, Collects the forces along a polyline and resolves them into at it's ends one at each end this simulates a stiff beam that is fixed Cantilever pole pole/beam fixed at the base Reads a poly with multiple vertices as a cantilever with adjustable links adjustable links to allowing multiple sail connections (to pole vertices) using application of loads accommodate the pole top movement during pre stress and the apprication of todas (more detailed description)
+Mirror YZ Plane east/west mirroring. at these nodes) Mirror the model about the YZ plane, ie a (this adds a restraint in the X direction only Mirror XZ Plane north/south mirroring. at these nodes) Mirror the model in the XZ plane, ie (this adds a restraint in the Y direction only Free Edge edge.
+Suppresses the addition of a cable on the this Cantilever pole cantilever pole/beam connections movement during below) Reads a poly with multiple vertices as a fixed at the base, allowing multiple sail (to pole vertices)and allowing pole top the application of loads (see video links (more detailed description) Cantilever pole cantilever pole/beam with adjustable links Reads a poly with multiple vertices as a fixed at the base, allowing multiple sail connections (to pole vertices) using adjustable links to accommodate the pole top movement during pre stress and the application of loads (more detailed description) Pinned pole Reads the poly as a beam fixed at the bottom (set in concrete) and allowed to bend the poly needs to be a 3D poly with more than 2 nodes (suggest 7-11) Free pole or beam Reads the poly as an beam allowed to bend with no end fixing the poly needs to be a 3D poly with more than 2 nodes (suggest 7) Simulate cantilever pole Reads the poly as a link with a top spring that simulates a pole set in concrete, with a point stiffness at the top. (more detailed description) (previously called Read as encastre pole) Simulate cantilever pole An alternative cantilever pole simulation that uses adjustable with adjustable links links to accommodate the pole top movement during pre stress (previously called Read as encastre pole with adjustable links) Link structure pair Makes a pair of polys to be modeled as a set of links, typically to allow a top ring to move (more detailed description) Collects the forces along a polyline and Static beam resolves them into two forces, one at each end this simulates a stiff beam that is fixed at it's ends.